Do I Need a Passport to Cross the Border to Mexico?

+Whether you are entering Mexico by air or crossing the land border, there are a few things you need to know about what documents are required.
 This article outlines the travel documents you need when crossing the border to Mexico for dentistry.

 The short answer is yes.
-Beginning June 2009, the passport entry requirement took into effect when crossing the border from Mexico to US.
+Beginning June 2009, the passport entry requirement took into effect when crossing the border from Mexico to the US.
 Here are common questions and answers about the Mexico travel passport requirement.

 There’s a big difference between crossing the border from Mexico to USA and crossing the border from USA to Mexico.